pwbriggs/music-assistant.github.io/docs/faq/get_queue.md

 ![image](../assets/screenshots/service-call/get_queue.png)

-The Queue ID can be found by inspecting the MA Player entity and finding the value for `active_queue`

 The returned JSON is extensive and includes information about the current and next item in the queue.
 The [returned data can be used in templates](https://www.home-assistant.io/docs/scripts/perform-actions#use-templates-to-handle-response-data).

 ## Example